RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 ## Connections

 How connected I am to the product in terms of personal relationships, testing, investment and income dependence.

+## Frustration

+How frustrated I get when using this software, regardless of capability or design.

 # Support Me!